Application for, or modification of, a business permit

 Persons who sell their own products (craftwork, artwork, jam, honey, etc.), recycled items or items they did not purchase for commercial purposes, are not considered to be professionals and are therefore not required to have a business permit.
 However, they must hold a business permit for commercial activities and services if they wish to participate in fairs and markets or if they are operating a dedicated website to sell their goods online.

 EU businesses that supply occasional and temporary services in Luxembourg do not require a business permit.
-Craftsmen and manufacturers nevertheless have to submit a prior notification to the General Directorate for SME, Craft and Retail.
+Craftsmen and manufacturers nevertheless have to submit a prior notification to the competent General Directorate.

 Non-EU nationals who wish to set up in Luxembourg as self-employed persons must submit their business permit application together with their application for an authorisation to stay as a self-employed person.
-By doing so, they only have to send in a single dossier to the Minister responsible for immigration who then transfers the business permit section to the General Directorate for SME, Craft and Retail.
+By doing so, they only have to send in a single dossier to the Minister responsible for immigration who then transfers the business permit section to the competent General Directorate.

 Journalistic or book authoring activities that do not involve self-publishing, as well as school projects involving entrepreneurial activity for educational purposes that do not generate an annual turnover excluding tax of more than EUR 35,000, are not subject to a business permit.